I am a Political Science graduate, major in International Relations and Foreign Service, with an interest in anime, religion and philosophy

-Los Bastardos will be wrapping up its year-long run within three weeks.
-ABS-CBN's finale teaser suggests many things.
+Los Bastardos wrapped up its year-long run back in 2019.
+ABS-CBN's finale teaser suggested many things.
 However, that is something to be discussed later.

 Highs: Commendable Resilience